 Doyle’s actions, the anonymous correspondent wrote, were “to run the risk of losing kidneys and liver.”

 Doyle would later learn the letter was not written by a suspect, but instead commissioned by an unlikely tormentor: Constable Anson.

 The officer had become so aggrieved with Doyle that he believed forging this letter would either discourage the author or send him on a wild goose chase.
-In recently discovered records that went up for auction earlier this year, Anson even expressed glee that he had fooled “Sherlock Holmes.”
+In recently discovered records that went up for auction in 2015, Anson even expressed glee that he had fooled “Sherlock Holmes.”

 Despite Anson’s attempts to embarrass Doyle, the author had too large a platform for the Home Office to ignore.
 In 1907, they pardoned Edalji of the mutilation crimes, which allowed him to return to work as a solicitor.
 But they refused to apologize or offer any restitution.